Bristol Yarnworks Studio

-Teri is passionate about the process of creating her designer originals, completing each step herself.
-She maintained a herd of cashmere goats for 15 years.
-So, in much of her work the process has included hand-combing fiber, spinning, dyeing, weaving, sewing and marketing.
+Teri is passionate about the process of creating her Designer Originals.
+The process includes hand-combing fiber, carding, spinning, dyeing, weaving, knitting, sewing and marketing.
 Teri particularly enjoys talking with customers and sharing with them the steps of her process.
-Visit Teri at her studio, which is open by appointment, or at the events where she exhibits and sells her Cashmere Collection and new Seasonal Collections.
+Visit Teri at the selected Events where she exhibits and sells her Designer Originals.
+Her work is also available for sale at The Studios At Bristol in Creede, Colorado and Artemisia in Taos, New Mexico.

 The colors that I formulate to dye fibers, yarns, and fabrics are inspired by the landscape that surrounds me daily in our mountain home, as well as the outstanding forms and colors encountered during travels in our beautiful United States and abroad.
 Dyeing becomes a process where creativity flows freely as I hand paint yarns or transform fabric colors into intricate designs with my own variation of arashi shibori.